-- Coursework.
-An applicant’s coursework must include at least the equivalent of a minor in geography (24 credit hours) for M.A. applicants, and a Master’s degree in Geography for PhD applicants.
-Exceptions may be made for students who major in a closely related interdisciplinary program, especially when aligned with their proposed field of study, and students who major in a related field and come from institutions without a geography program.
-Applicants who do not meet these criteria may still be admitted conditionally, and required to make up undergraduate coursework as determined by the graduate faculty.
+Coursework: An applicant’s coursework should include at least the equivalent of a minor in geography (15 credit hours) for M.S. applicants, and a Master’s degree in Geography for Ph.D. applicants.
+Exceptions may be made for students who major in a closely related discipline, especially when aligned with their stated research interests.
+Exceptions may also be made for students who major in a related field and come from institutions without a geography program.
+Applicants not meeting these criteria may still be admitted conditionally and be required to make up undergraduate coursework as determined by the graduate faculty.

-- Grades.
-The university has minimum GPA requirements of 3.0 (out of 4) at the undergraduate level and graduate level; no students will be admitted with grades below these values.
-Most of our admitted students have GPAs well above these criteria: an undergraduate GPA of 3.3 or greater is strongly recommended; with a GPA of 3.5 or greater optimal.
-A graduate-level GPA of 3.5 or greater is strongly recommended, with a graduate GPA of 3.7 or greater optimal.
+Grades: The university has minimum GPA requirements of 3.0 (out of 4.0) at the undergraduate level and 3.0 at the graduate level; no students will be admitted with grades below these values.
+Most of our admitted students have GPAs well above these criteria.
+An undergraduate GPA of 3.3 or greater is strongly recommended, with a GPA of 3.5 or greater optimal.
+A graduate-level GPA of 3.5 or greater is strongly recommended, with a graduate GPA of 3.7 or greater optimal

-- Prior research.
-For PhD applicants, a master’s degree in which a thesis or similar project is completed is strongly favored.
+Prior Research: For Ph.D. applicants, we favor a master’s degree in which a thesis or analogous research project is completed.

 Applications for spring and summer admission are due on November 1st and April 1st, respectively; please note that no funding is awarded for students beginning in these terms, although they would be eligible to apply for funding for the following fall.

-Applicants admitted to the program before the completion of his/her previous degree program will see their status online as being “Conditional – Transcript”.
-This refers to the requirement that a final transcript from a previous institution showing the awarding of the degree must be provided to Kent State within one semester of entering the program.
-Students will not be allowed to register for a second semester of classes until this transcript is received; students on funding may lose their funding.
+Applicants admitted to the program before the completion of their previous degree program will see their status online as being “Conditional – Transcript”.
+All admitted Ph.D. students must defend their Master’s thesis within one month of entering the program and provide a final transcript from the previous institution showing the awarding of the degree within the first semester upon entering the program.
+Students will not be allowed to register for a second semester of classes until this transcript is received and such students will lose their funding.

 Matriculation into Ph.D.
-Program for current M.A. students
+Program for current M.S. students

-Students that are currently enrolled in Kent State’s MA program in geography do not need to file a full application in order to be considered for the PhD program.
+Students that are currently enrolled in Kent State’s M.S. program in geography do not need to file a full application to be considered for the Ph.D. program.
 Rather, the matriculation process is presently conducted within the department.
-An interested student should obtain a matriculation form from the Department Office, and submit it to the graduate coordinator, along with:
+An interested student should obtain a matriculation form from the Department Office, and submit it to the Graduate Coordinator, along with:

 - 1. A copy of your Kent State transcript,